• Skip to primary navigation

 Assessment

 The patient demonstrates lack of quad muscle recruitment during knee extension.
 Instructed patient in co-contraction of quads to improve motor recruitment in order to achieve greater knee extension.
-Poor balance on uneven surface noted during treatment.
+Poor balance on an uneven surface noted during treatment.
 Continued use of FWW recommended.

 Plan